xiangjunn/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous SoConnect home folder.

+**Q**: How do I view the contacts linked to a particular event?<br>
+**A**: Click on the particular event card in the panel containing events.
+Then click on the yellow boxes which are links to the contacts.
+The linked contacts will be displayed on the contact panel on the left.

+**Q**: How do I view the events linked to a particular contact?<br>
+**A**: Click on the particular contact card in the panel containing contacts.
+Then click on the yellow boxes which are links to the events.
+The linked events will be displayed on the event panel on the left.

+**Q**: What is the purpose of using links?<br>
+**A**: Links are a form of relationship between the contacts and the events saved in SoConnect.
+Typically, we link an event to a contact if the contact is involved as a participant of the event.
+For instance, you can link your professor to the lecture event.

+**Q**: How do I copy the email address of a contact?<br>
+**A**: Click on the contact card in the panel containing contacts.
+Then click on the email address you want to copy.
+The email address will be copied to your clipboard.
 --------------------------------------------------------------------------------------------------------------------

 ## Command summary